Father Brown: Background

 When he created Father Brown, the English writer G. K. Chesterton was already famous in Britain and America for his philosophical and paradox-laden fiction and nonfiction, including the novel The Man Who Was Thursday, the theological work Orthodoxy, several literary studies, and many brief essays.
-Father Brown makes his first appearance in the story "The Blue Cross" published in 1910 and continues to appear throughout fifty short stories in five volumes, with two more stories discovered and published posthumously, often assisted in his crime-solving by the reformed criminal M. Hercule Flambeau.
+Father Brown makes his first appearance in the story "The Blue Cross", published in 1910, and continues to appear throughout fifty short stories in five volumes, with two more stories discovered and published posthumously, often assisted in his crime-solving by the reformed criminal M. Hercule Flambeau.

-Father Brown also appears in a third story — making a total of fifty-three — that did not appear in the five volumes published in Chesterton's lifetime, "The Donnington Affair", which has a curious history.
-In the October 1914 issue of an obscure magazine, The Premier, Sir Max Pemberton published the first part of the story, then invited a number of detective story writers, including Chesterton, to use their talents to solve the mystery of the murder described.
-Chesterton and Father Brown's solution followed in the November issue.
-The story was first reprinted in the Chesterton Review in 1981, and published in book form in the 1987 collection Thirteen Detectives.
+Father Brown also appears in another story—making a total of fifty-three—that did not appear in the five volumes published in Chesterton's lifetime: "The Donnington Affair", which has a curious history.
+In the October 1914 issue of an obscure magazine, The Premier, Sir Max Pemberton wrote the first part of the story, then invited Chesterton to complete the story.
+Chesterton's solution followed in the November issue.
+The story was first reprinted in the Chesterton Review in 1981 and published in book form in the 1987 collection Thirteen Detectives.

 Many of the Father Brown stories were produced for financial reasons and at great speed.
-Chesterton wrote in 1920 that "I think it only fair to confess that I have myself written some of the worst mystery stories in the world."
-At the time he wrote this, Chesterton had given up writing Father Brown stories, though he would later return to them; Chesterton wrote 25 Father Brown stories between 1910 and 1914, then another 18 from 1923 to 1927, then 10 more from 1930 to 1936.
+Chesterton wrote in 1920, "I think it only fair to confess that I have myself written some of the worst mystery stories in the world."
+At the time he wrote this, Chesterton had given up writing Father Brown stories, though he would later return to them.
+There were 25 Father Brown stories first published between 1910 and 1914, another 18 between 1923 and 1927, and the last 10 between 1930 and 1936.

-Father Brown was a vehicle for conveying Chesterton's view of the world and, of all of his characters, is perhaps closest to Chesterton's own point of view, or at least the effect of his point of view.
-Father Brown solves his crimes through a strict reasoning process more concerned with spiritual and philosophic truths than with scientific details, making him an almost equal counterbalance with Sir Arthur Conan Doyle's Sherlock Holmes, whose stories Chesterton read.
-However, the Father Brown series commenced before Chesterton's own conversion to Roman Catholicism.
+Father Brown was a vehicle for conveying Chesterton's worldview and, of all of his characters, is perhaps closest to Chesterton's own point of view, or at least the effect of his point of view.
+Father Brown solves his crimes through a strict reasoning process more concerned with spiritual and philosophic truths than with scientific details, making him an almost equal counterbalance to Sir Arthur Conan Doyle's Sherlock Holmes, whose stories Chesterton read.